 The shadow banking sector is a "moving target": it is constantly evolving and new forms of regulatory arbitrage are, among others, an important driver.
 For this reason, an activity-based approach supplemented by an entity-based approach might prove to be the most effective.
 In defining the perimeter of shadow banking a flexible and holistic approach is necessary; an exhaustive or fixed list of shadow banking entities and activities in the EU or worldwide would not be appropriate.
 In that respect, the ESRB notes that the possible shadow banking entities and activities mentioned in the Green Paper are not a closed list.
-Indeed, for example hedge funds that are involved in credit intermediation, that are leveraged or generate any of the shadow banking risks mentioned above should for example also be included in the shadow banking sector.
-Going forward, it is important to clarify which EU body will be involved in identifying shadow banking entities and activities that may give rise to systemic concerns.
+Indeed, for example hedge funds that are involved in credit intermediation, that are leveraged or generate any of the shadow banking sector.
+Going forward, it is important to clarify which EU body will be involved in identifying shadow banking entities that may give rise to systemic concerns.
 The ESRB, given its mandate and drawing on the knowledge of its wide membership, is well placed to undertake such a task.